-Paragraph (c) of clause 4 is another drafting measure consequential on the inclusion of an additional paragraph in sub-section 14(4B).
+$\frac{\text{Paragraph }(c)}{\text{consequential on the inclusion of additional paragraphs in sub-section 14(4B).}$

-Paragraph (d) will substitute a new paragraph (e) for the existing paragraph (e) of sub-section 14(4B) of the Principal Act.
-The effect will be that an employer who is an employer in Australia for only part of the 1980-81 financial year, will be entitled to have his or her prescribed amount for pay-roll tax purposes calculated pro-rata as a proportion of the relevant amounts of \$36,000 (for the period 1 July 1980 to 31 December 1980) and \$40,200 (for the period 1 January 1981 to 30 June 1981) on a time basis.
-Paragraph (d) of clause 4 will also insert a new paragraph (f) into subsection 14(4B) for cases where an employer is an employer in Australia for only part of the 1981-82 financial year or a subsequent financial year.
-In those circumstances the prescribed amount will be ascertained by scaling down the amount of \$80,400 referred to in paragraph 14(4A)(f) on a time basis by reference to the actual period during which the employer was an employer in Australia during the relevant financial year, and reducing the resultant amount by \$2 for every \$3 by which the Australia-wide wages exceed the resultant amount.
+Paragraph (d) will substitute a new paragraph (f) for the existing paragraph (f) of sub-section 14(4B) of the Principal Act.
+The effect will be that an employer who is an employer in Australia for only part of the 1981-82 financial year, will be entitled to have his or her prescribed amount for pay-roll tax purposes calculated pro-rata as a proportion of the relevant amounts of \$13,400 (for the period 1 July 1981 to 31 August 1981) and \$100,000 (for the period 1 September 1981 to 30 June 1982) on a time basis.

+Paragraph (d) of clause 4 will also insert new paragraphs (g) and (h) into sub-section 14(4B) for cases where an employer is an employer in Australia for only part of the 1982-83 financial year or of a subsequent year.

+Paragraph 14(4B)(g) will apply in circumstances to which paragraph 14(4A)(g) applies and the amount of the annual general exemption will be ascertained by scaling down the amount applicable for that year (i.e., \$120,000 or such higher amount as is prescribed by regulation to be applicable for that year) on a time basis by reference to the actual period during which the employer was an employer in Australia during the relevant financial year.